RECLAIMING IMPORT VAT IN FRANCE

 D. Which countries have a VAT refund reciprocity agreement with France ?

 Every overseas company, without any restriction related to the country of incorporation, is eligible to recover import VAT in France.

 E. What are the requirements for import VAT refund in France ?

 All the following conditions have to be fulfilled:

-- The overseas business reclaiming import VAT refund (the shipper) is a taxable person in its country of incorporation.
+- The overseas business (the shipper) applying for import VAT refund in France is a taxable person in the country of incorporation.
 A Tax certificate proving this status will be required.